monowai/flockdata.org/README.md

-[FlockData](http://FlockData.com) - Headless Content Management for MicroServices
+[FlockData](http://FlockData.com) - Federated, distributed and heterogeneous information platform
 ===========

-##The Idea
+##What?
-* Your enterprise/systems/services/microservices create and modify organisational data in to their database
+* Enterprise/systems/services/applications create and modify organisational data databases
+  * Storing data as information requires federated and heterogeneous storage capabilities
-  * Have a standarised way of tracking changes to business data for users
+  * FD provides a standardised way of accessing this data.
-  * A Read/write service that simply tracks changes to data in your services
+  * Standardization enables discussions about information without loosing visibility of the data
+* Visualise and operate on the semantic entities of your business
+* Simplify management dashboards, operational metrics
+* Look around and into your data to perform forensic analysis
+* Deliver information and data to any digital platform
-* Headless content management to track state of data
+* Track data lineage back to originating systems of record
-* Enable users to report on data across data silos

 ##FlockData
-* Aggregating data provides a platform for agile analytics
-  * Batch mode or as changes happen
-* Information recording api - turning the data in to user centric information for reporting
+* Manages data as information
-* Data Lineage - Tracks which service data originates from which system
+* Object model and services to deliver FDH-IP
+* Exposed via RESTful web services
-* Free text searching of your business information - help users find data irrespective of the system that created it
+* Full text - help users find data irrespective of the system that created it
-* Keeping audit data out of your transaction processing systems while providing users version history
+* Store history of data changes letting you keep audit out of transaction processing systems

 ## Project Status
 Stable.
-Full support for ElasticSearch 2.0 and Neo4j 2.2.x in place.
+Full support for ElasticSearch 1.7 and Neo4j 2.2.x in place.

 ## Overview
 Collect, Connect Compare and Explore  - FlockData helps you find data you're looking for.